 Flames should be stable and solid blue, (dust may cause orange tips or they may have wisps of yellow, but they MUST not have solid yellow tips).
-They should extend directly into the heat exchanger tubes and the turbulators should glow orange (after about five minutes of operation).
+They should extend directly into the heat exchanger tubes.
 Main burner flame should be inspected monthly.